- Glossary | Academic Terminology

 e) Attendance at a police or military authority;

-* Regarding the situation of a religion whose day of rest or worship is not Sunday, students can only benefit from the individual recognition of the situation (in accordance with what is provided for in subparagraph b) of article 191);
+* Regarding the situation of a religion whose day of rest or worship is not Sunday, students can only benefit from the individual recognition of the situation (in accordance with what is provided for in subparagraph b) of paragraph 3 of Article 197).

 ► a) Further information at www.uc.pt/en/applications/isolated/

-► b) Check the Academic Regulation of the UC – Part VII »
+► b) Check the Academic Regulation of the UC – Part 7 »